-BEN is short for the Dutch Professional Association of Sonographers for Obstetrics and Gynaecology.
+BEN is short for the Dutch Professional Association of Sonographers in Obstetrics and Gynaecology.

 BEN was founded in 1998 by sonographers in obstetrics and gynaecology with the aim of setting up a professional association that has the promotion of interests and quality as its guiding principles.